rnichollx/quxlang/docs/glossary.md

 representation.
 A declaroid either is directly defined in source code, or results from macro-execution prior to aggregate-fusion.

-See also: Aggrgate-fusion, Temploid, Templexoid, Function, Variable, Class.
+See also: Aggregate-fusion, Temploid, Templexoid, Function, Variable, Class.

 ## Declared Parameters